 It is important that students use and check their AULA email accounts.
 If an email is sent to their AULA email account the university considers that the student has received notification of the information contained within the message and is responsible for knowing it.

 Antioch University is currently using the Sakai Learning Management System for all online components of the academic programs.
 Faculty members can access their class rosters through Sakai as well as post their syllabus and course resources for all students registered in the course.
 Students can engage in discussion forums, post articles, as well as deposit papers in folders to which only the instructors and authorized academic support staff have access.

 For help using the Sakai system, please contact the library staff (x333).

-In order to provide students with a simple, cost-effective method of purchasing text books, AULA has moved to an online bookstore format.
+In order to provide students with a simple, cost-effective method of purchasing text books 24/7, AULA operates an online bookstore.
 Students may purchase books from the vendor of their choice, or may take advantage of AULA’s partnership with MBS Direct, which has the nation's largest inventory of used books at discounted prices.

 Some of the benefits of purchasing books through AULA’s online bookstore through MBS Direct are:

 - Order forms customized to AULA courses’ required reading lists

 - Multiple payment options, including Financial Aid Vouchers